internet-of-plants/iop/README.md

 - Avoiding moves

     Since cpp doesn't have destructive moves, it can leave our code in an invalid state.
 Either with a nulled `std::{unique,shared}_ptr`, or with an empty `Result<T, E>`, for example.
 And since those abstractions are heavily used throughout the code we don't want a human mistake to cause UB, panic or raise exceptions.
-Even a wrongly moved-out `Option<T>` can cause logical errors.
+But even a wrongly moved-out `Option<T>` can cause logical errors.

     To avoid that we try not to move out, getting references when we can.
 For example using `UNWRAP(_OK,_ERR)_{REF,MUT}`.
 But you have to be careful to make sure that the reference doesn't outlive its storage (as always).
 Instead of `UNWRAP_{OK,ERR}`, that move out, although they can be very useful, like moving-out to return the inner value.